 So, if you’ve ever heard the term you are what you eat, it might ring more true than you originally thought!

 One of the great things about the impact of gut health on our mood, cognition, and sense of well being is that we can use this tool to our advantage.
 We can actively play a role in our mental health by taking care of our gut-brain connection.

 What creates a healthy gut?

 The gut likes colorful, whole foods from the earth.
-Our bodies are meant to get nutrients from foods that are naturally full of vitamins, minerals, fiber, and protein.
+Our bodies are meant to get nutrients from foods that are naturally full of vitamins, minerals, fiber, and protein (even over the holidays!).

 In the Standard American Diet (often referred to as the SAD diet) we often resort to many packaged foods which are leached of nutrients and contain chemicals, toxins, and preservatives.
 These foods are more likely to have unhealthy oils and sweeteners that our body cannot use for energy, so they often get stored as fat.